JuliaGPU/KernelAbstractions.jl/docs/src/index.md

 1. Functions inside kernels are forcefully inlined, except when marked with `@noinline`.
 2. Floating-point multiplication, addition, subtraction are marked contractable.

-## Important differences to CUDA
+## Important differences to CUDA.jl

 1. The kernels are automatically bounds-checked against either the dynamic or statically provided `ndrange`.
 2. Functions like `Base.sin` are mapped to `CUDA.sin`.

-## Important differences to GPUifyLoops
+## Important differences to GPUifyLoops.jl

 1. `@scratch` has been renamed to `@private`, and the semantics have changed.
 Instead of denoting how many dimensions are implicit on the GPU, you only ever provide the